alloverse/allonet/README.md

 The API is in C, and bridged into C# and Erlang.

+## Developing allonet

+Allonet uses Cmake to generate its build files.
+To build using Make on a Unix/Mac machine,
+do:

+1. `mkdir build; cd build`
+2. `cmake ..`
+3. `make`

+This will build allonet binaries.
+You could try out `./allodummyclient alloplace://nevyn.places.alloverse.com` to make sure it works.

+To develop using e g Xcode, you can just supply `-G` to Cmake.

+1. `mkdir xcbuild; cd xcbuild`
+2. `cmake -G Xcode ..`
+3. `open *.xcodeproj`

+The same applies to Visual Studio, etc...

+Visual Studio Code has great Cmake plugins, so you can just automate the above process and just click "build" in the UI.

 ## Progress

 So far, extremely rudimentary.
 Todo in order of priority: